aa221/Predicting-Car-Prices/README.md

 # Predicting Used Car prices in India
-Using ML to predict used car prices in india.
+Using various regressors to predict used car prices in india.

 ## Summary